kittog/WikiFandomGen/docs/to-do.md

-- [ ] creativity : pick a theme around which we should build our corpus! (fandom would be fun)
+- [ x ] creativity : pick a theme around which we should build our corpus! (fandom would be fun)
 	- ideas: dune, star wars, kpop...
-- [ ] create repository and write README
+- [ x ] create repository and write README
+- [  ] gather a few corpuses
+- [  ] pick text generation model + create python script (start)